swcarpentry/visualization-novice/_episodes/07-ggplot.md

    - are they going to be colored or filled?
    - what should be their shape?

-This series of questions portrays the process used by the [Grammar of Graphics](http://www.springer.com/us/book/9780387245447) to determine the composition of a desired chart.
+This series of questions portrays the process used by the [Grammar of Graphics] [grammar-graphics] to determine the composition of a desired chart.
 This same process can be used to choose the a good chart an to create plots in the `ggplot2` package.